- American Cities Project

 - The Pew Charitable Trusts

-Genee Unger is the project manager for Pew’s American Cities Project, which focuses on the biggest city in each of the nation’s 30 largest metropolitan areas and provides essential data and analysis to policy makers to help them better understand key challenges and identify promising policy solutions.
+Genee Unger is the manager for Pew’s cities project, which focuses on the biggest city in each of the nation’s 30 largest metropolitan areas and provides essential data and analysis to policy makers to help them better understand key challenges and identify promising policy solutions.

 As project lead, Unger oversees a team of researchers conducting original studies on budgets, transportation, infrastructure, education and other critical issues facing our nation’s cities as well as investigations into the effectiveness of various policy options.
 She also speaks with the media about national trends and local innovations and engages with local policy leaders to identify areas for collaboration and share information.